The Date Who Tweeted Me To Ask For A Refund

 Once blocked on iMessage, he tried WhatsApp.
 When I blocked him on there, he resorted to finding me on Facebook.
 Presented with only one option left, he turned to Twitter, but this time there was no lovey-dovey note to get a third date.

+Instead, he tweeted me, asking for an £18 refund as compensation for our second date.

-To clarify, I paid for myself — this 'fee' was to cover his drink and meal.
+To clarify, I had paid for myself – this 'fee' was to cover his drink and meal.

 So I did the only suitable thing I could think of: I shared the tweet far and wide on my social media channels.